Chicken Fried Rice

 scooped out rice, chicken, and veggies on a wooden spoon over the pan.

-All you need is a few simple ingredients, 30 minutes of your time, and don’t forget the leftover rice.
+• All you need are a few simple ingredients, about 30 minutes, and a pan full of leftovers turned into something amazing.
 Your family will thank you!

 labeled ingredients to make chicken fried rice on the wooden board.